-Additional projects for FY 2018-19 include, but are not limited to continued efforts in the development of a long-range financing plan for the 10-year, \$1.4 billion capital improvement plan for the Regional Wastewater Facility.
-Other work efforts include the review of the financial feasibility of continuing to prepay the City's annual employer retirement contributions; continued monitoring of private activity at tax-exempt financed facilities; strategies to utilize and leverage improvements for downtown projects; the formation of business improvement districts for economic development; start-up funding for Community Energy and adoption of the Administrative Disclosure Policy.
+Additional projects for FY 2019-20 include, but are not limited to continued efforts in the development of a long-range financing plan for the 10-year, \$1.4 billion capital improvement plan for the Regional Wastewater Facility.
+Other work efforts include the renewal and extension of the Direct Placement agreement with US Bank for the Series 2008E Bonds (Ice Centre), continued monitoring of private activity at tax-exempt financed facilities; strategies to utilize and leverage improvements for downtown projects; and adoption of the Administrative Disclosure Policy and Procedures.